 The Company's 2023 financial statements prepared by the Board of Directors and audited by CPAs Yi-Lien Han and Ti-Nuan Chien of KPMG Taiwan, along with the Business Report and the Earnings Distribution Table, were reviewed by the Audit Committee and found no discrepancy.
 The report was prepared in accordance with Article 14-4 of the Securities and Exchange Act and Article 219 of the Company Act.

 To:

 2024 Shareholders Annual General Meeting of KEDGE CONSTRUCTION CO., LTD.

 Audit Committee Convener: Hung-Chin Huang

 IV.
-The consolidated financial statements of 2023 audited and certified by CPAs for 2023 (from January 1 to December 31, 2023) under the Criteria Governing the Preparation of
+The consolidated financial statements of 2023 audited and certified by CPAs

 Statement of Declaration